AlanRockefeller/inat.nearbyobservations.py/chrome-extension/README.md

 ## How to Use It

 1. Navigate to any observation page on [iNaturalist.org] - for example https://www.inaturalist.org/observations/313200882.
-2. Look for a green button that says **"🔍 Find Nearby Genus"**.
+2. Look for a green button that says **"🔍 Find Nearby"**.
 It usually pops up near the top of the page.
 3. Click that button!
 4. A new tab will open showing you iNaturalist observations of the same genus nearby.